team113sanger/dermatlas_copy_number_nf/README.md

 ## Inputs

 ### Cohort variables
-`bam_files`: wildcard capturing the path to a set of `.bam` files in a directory and their corresponding `.bam.bai` index files.
-Index files are assumed to be pre-generated and co-located with bams.
+- `bam_files`: wildcard capturing the path to a set of `.bam` files in a project directory and their corresponding `.bam.bai` index files.
+Note: the pipeline assumes that index files have been pre-generated and are co-located with bams.
-`metadata_manifest`: path to a file containing sample PD IDs, tumor normal info, and sex.
+- `metadata_manifest`: path to a tab-delimited manifest containing sample PDIDs and information about sample phenotype/preparation.
-`tumor_normal_pairs`: path to a file containing a tab-delimited list of matched tumour and normal pairs.
+- `tumor_normal_pairs`: path to a file containing a tab-delimited list of matched tumour and normal pairs.

 ### Reference files
-References that are used across pipeline executions have been placed within the pipeline's default `nextflow.config` file.
+References that are reused across pipeline executions have been placed within the pipeline's default `nextflow.config` file to simplify configuration.
+The following reference files are required for a run:
-`reference_genome`: path to a reference genome file (used by ASCAT) `bait_set`: path to a `.bed` file describing the regions  (used by ASCAT) `resource_files`: path to a directory containing loci and allele `gc_file`: path to the ASCAT GC correction file `rt_file`: path to the GISTIC replication timing correction file `difficult_regions_file`: path to a Genome in a "difficult regions" file
+- `reference_genome`: path to a reference genome file (used by ASCAT)
+- `bait_set`: path to a `.bed` file describing the regions  (used by ASCAT)
+- `resource_files`: path to a directory containing ASCAT loci and allele
+- `gc_file`: path to the ASCAT GC correction file
+- `rt_file`: path to the GISTIC replication timing correction file
+- `difficult_regions_file`: path to a Genome in a "difficult regions" file

 ## Usage

-The recommended way to launch this pipeline is using a wrapper script that records the revision (-r ) and the specific params `json` file supplied for a run.
+The recommended way to launch this pipeline is using a wrapper script that records the revision (-r ) and the specific params `json` file supplied for a run. `bsub < my_wrapper.sh`

-Basic Sanger FARM usage:
+An example wrapper script:
 ```
 #!/bin/bash
 #BSUB -q normal